syntevo/docs/src/SmartGit/Manual/Integrations/Codex.md

 ## OpenAI Codex Integration

-SmartGit offers a basic integration with the [OpenAI Codex Agent](https://openai.com/codex/), enabling you to launch Codex for a specific repository and branch directly from within SmartGit.
+SmartGit offers basic hyperlink integration with the [OpenAI Codex Agent](https://openai.com/codex/), enabling you to launch Codex for the selected repository and branch directly from within SmartGit.

-Once properly configured, an **Open in Codex** option will appear in the *Branches* view.
+Once correctly configured, an **Open in Codex** option will appear when you right-click a branch in the *Branches* view.

+#### Note:
+> - At time of writing, Open AI Codex only supports integration with GitHub repositories.
+> - SmartGit will open your default browser - if you have multiple browser identities, switch the the identity which you use to access Codex before invoking the **Open in Codex** option in SmartGit.
+> - Only branches which track a known branch on the remote can be accessed by Codex.

 ### Setup

 To enable the integration, you need to define the appropriate Codex environment in your repository's `.git/config` file.
 For example:

 ```
 [smartgit-ai-codex]
-    environment = 8f3c9b2d5e7a1c4e6d9f2a0b3c8e6f1d
+    environment = aaaabbbbccccddddeeeeffff00001111
 ```

-Replace the `environment` value with your actual Codex environment ID.
+Replace the `environment` value (aaaabbbbccccddddeeeeffff00001111) with your actual Codex environment ID.
 You can find this ID in the URL when editing the corresponding Codex environment in your [ChatGPT settings](https://chatgpt.com/codex/settings/environments) -- it's the hexadecimal string shown in the address bar.